awslabs/aws-sdk-swift/reference/0.x/AWSDeviceFarm/DeviceFarmClient.md

 ### `listOfferings(input:completion:)`

 Returns a list of products or offerings that the user can manage through the API.
 Each offering record indicates the recurring price per unit and the frequency for that offering.
 The API returns a NotEligible error if the user is not permitted to invoke the operation.
-If you must be able to invoke this operation, contact <a href="mailto:​aws-devicefarm-support@amazon.com">aws-devicefarm-support@amazon.com.
+If you must be able to invoke this operation, contact <aws-devicefarm-support@amazon.com>.

 ``` swift
 public func listOfferings(input: ListOfferingsInput, completion: @escaping (ClientRuntime.SdkResult<ListOfferingsOutputResponse, ListOfferingsOutputError>) -> Void)